ccswbs/UoGd7-Training/accessibilitytop.md

-## WCAG 2.0 Principles, Guidelines and Criteria
-The AODA stipulates that that beginning January 1, 2014, new public websites, significantly refreshed websites and any web content posted after January 1, 2012 must meet **Web Content Accessibility Guidelines (WCAG) 2.0** Level A. And beginning January 1, 2021, all public websites and web content posted after January 1, 2012 must meet WCAG 2.0 Level AA.
-WCAG 2.0 is an internationally accepted standard for web accessibility developed by the World Wide Web Consortium (W3C), an international team of experts.
-Following these guidelines should make it easier for everyone to access your website and content.

-WCAG 2.0 has 12 guidelines that are organized under 4 principles: Perceivable, Operable, Understandable, and Robust.
-For each guideline, there are testable success criteria, which are ranked at 3 levels: A, AA, AAA.

 ## Accessibility Top 5
 As content creators and managers you will not necessarily need to know all the WCAG 2.0 details.
 The following list was created with content managers and creators in mind: